Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-started-with-the-terminal.md

 Perhaps the most interesting one is the ability to create files.
 There are multiple ways of creating files, the most common is `touch`, but my personal favorite is `nano`.

-Nano works great because it's generic, it can create but also edit a file at the same time.
+Nano works great because it's generic.
+It can create but also edit a file at the same time.

 ```bash
 nano testfile.txt // Will create the file and open it!
 ```

-Once you opened a file in `nano` you can type whatever you want, and once your done, use `CTRL+X` to close and save the file.
+Once you open a file in `nano` you can type whatever you want, and once you are done, use `CTRL+X` to close and save the file.

 ## Resume